-Email is an embedded channel that the ESFA has been committed to for a number of years and has educated its audience to look out for and rely on the information provided in its weekly newsletters and ‘newsflash-style’ updates.
-The primary objective is to keep the education and FE sectors up to date with the latest news both from the ESFA and wider DFE.
+Email is an embedded channel that the Education & Skills Funding Agency (ESFA) has been committed to for a number of years and has educated its audience to look out for and rely on the information provided in its weekly newsletters and ‘newsflash-style’ updates.
+The primary objective is to keep the education and further education sectors up to date with the latest news both from the ESFA and wider Department of Education.

 Email is an invaluable way to direct people to the detailed content available on the gov.uk website.
 As this website is now far more comprehensive and used by all aspects of government, as a result it is harder to navigate and more difficult to locate specific information.
 Email solves this issue as it signposts the recipients to the latest guidance and information specifically for their sector.
 Email is also used for 'news-flash style' policy announcements, so the ESFA can be confident that the right people are getting the right information as soon as it is available.

 have been the main considerations for the ESFA, along with its commitment to

 being a ‘single source of truth’ for the sector.
 With previous systems, the